-The NCUA will continue to update its examination and supervision program to address economic conditions that have emerged as a result of the COVID-19 pandemic, as well as various statutory and regulatory changes that occur.
-For 2021, the NCUA is focusing its examination activities on areas that pose elevated risk to the credit union industry and the National Credit Union Share Insurance Fund.
-Additional information about the NCUA's response to the pandemic is available on the agency's COVID-19 webpage.
+In July 202017, the NCUA updated its annual supervisory priorities to address economic conditions that had emerged as a result of the COVID-19 pandemic, as well as various statutory and regulatory changes that occurred.
+Within these revised priorities, the NCUA is focusing its examination activities on areas that pose elevated risk to the credit union industry and the National Credit Union Share Insurance Fund.
+Additional information about the NCUA's response to the pandemic is available on the agency's COVID-19 webpage.18